 - start taking very good care of yourself.
 Great self care is a wonderful way to improve your mood and enjoy life more.

 - be as gracious as you can to others suffering from stress without doing unnecessary harm to yourself.

 - take time to discover what is really important to you.
 When you spend time on what you really care about you are naturally happier and more giving.
 Everyone benefits.
-It is not good to prop yourself up with all sorts of material rewards because you are living in a way that does not suit you.
-You are just piling stress upon stress.

 - make gradual changes in the direction of your greatest happiness.